sohaybemad/Coffee-bean-Excel-Project/README.md

 # Coffee-bean-sales-Dashbooard

 Building a dashboard about coffee bean sales.
 Here are the steps we took:
-*Gather the customer data using XLOOKUP
+* Gather the customer data using XLOOKUP
-*Using the index match to gather the product data *Formatting Some Columns
+* Use the INDEX MATCH to gather the product data
+* Format some columns
-*Creating pivot tables and pivot chart
+* Create pivot tables and pivot chart
-*Crete a timeline and some slicers
+* Create a timeline and some slicers
-*Building the final dashboard
+* Build the final dashboard